jackdobinson/aopp_obs_toolchain/USAGE.md

   - Output fits file path.
 If not specified, it is same as the path to the input file with "_modelled" appended to the filename.

 * `--fit_result_dir`
   - Directory to store results of PSF fit in.
 Will create a sub-directory below the given path.
-If None, will create a sibling folder to the output file (i.e. output file parent directory is used)
+If None, will create a sibling folder to the output file (i.e., output file parent directory is used)

 * `--model` : Model to fit to PSF data:
   - `radial` (DEFAULT)